SAP/code-pal-for-abap/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-> 💡 Code pal for ABAP follows the [SAP Code Style Guides](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md) style guide.
+> 💡 Code pal for ABAP follows the [SAP Code Style Guides](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md).
 If the issue relates to coding style, please submit it [here](https://github.com/SAP/styleguides/issues).

 **Check Name**
 > Use this section to identify the affected Check.